 Slade Families of Maryland

 William Slade was likely born in England, came to America before 1650 and settled on Chesapeake Bay in Ann Arundel County, Maryland.
 Later, they moved north to Baltimore and Harford County, Maryland.
 William’s grandson, Josias Slade was owner of Slade’s Tavern in My Lady’s Manor, Maryland.
 Some descendants still live in that general area, however others migrated to North Carolina, Georgia, Kentucky, Ohio and Texas.
 About 1763, William’s grandson Thomas Slade removed to Orange, later Caswell County, North Carolina.
 Ezekiel Slade removed to Harrison County, Kentucky.
 Ezekiel had seven sons.
 Many of their descendants still live in Harrison Co, KY, however, many of them live in Ohio.
 Son James removed to Mississippi.
 The descendants of this family was well researched by John H. Pearce of Maryland.
-Unfortunately, John died in 1998 before his work could be published, however, he did share a copy of his research with this author and it was the foundation for the database of this branch. ..more details here..
+Unfortunately, John died in 1998 before his work could be published, however, he did share a copy of his research with this author and it has been the foundation of the Maryland database on this website.

 Slade Families of Coastal North Carolina